Cozumel Private Snorkel Tours – Should You Book it?

-I’ve lived in Cozumel for over seven years and now I run tours here.
-If you asked me when I first came about Private tours I wouldn’t think they were a realistic option for many tourists, now I feel much different about it.
+I’ve lived in Cozumel now part-time for over seven years running private snorkel tours here at Jet Ski Cozumel.
+If you asked me when I first visited many seasons ago about Private boat tours I wouldn’t think they were a realistic option for many tourists.
+But you do know, what you do know right?

-They aren’t for everyone but in certain cases they are definitely they best choice.
-If your unsure I will explain everything you need to know about Cozumel private tours in this article.
+I will explain everything you need to know about Cozumel private tours in this article.
 This is the stuff the booking pages don’t tell you.
-If you haven’t yet check out the ultimate guide to Cozumel snorkeling for more options.
+If you haven’t yet check out the ultimate guide to Cozumel snorkeling for some of the best tips to swimming here.

 Short answer to what you came here for: